philgentric/klik/README.md

 Klik uses system defaults to edit files: you can start the system-configured default editor for anything, from Klik.

-You can find images by keywords (it assumes keywords compose file names).
+You can see the full EXIF metadata of the pictures (if any).

+You can close Klik windows with a single Escape key stroke.

 ## The experimental features that make Klik fun

+(to access experimental feature you will need to edit the properties file and change level2=false to true)

+Backup: you can backup whole file trees (faster than an OS copy -r, never deletes a file, keep track of file content (independently of names))

-You can find duplicated files/images (even if they have different names).
+Deduplication: You can find duplicated files/images (even if they have different names).
 There is manual mode where you will be asked one picture at a time which copy you want to move to klik-trash, and an automatic mode: very fast but it does not always move to klik-trash the copy you would have preferred to delete!-)

-You can see the full EXIF metadata of the pictures (if any).
+You can find images by keywords (it assumes keywords compose file names).

 You can repair animated gifs.

-You can close Klik windows with a single Escape key stroke.

 You can assign tags (text strings) to images that are saved in .properties files, one per image, and klik moves this metadata file with the image!